Introducing Corrections to the Reflectance of Graphene by Light Emission: Introduction

 \section{Introduction}

-Visual detection of graphene on Si substrates is a common task, but it has the aspect of being a nontrivial scientific problem related to the interference effects of light.~\cite{Novoselov2005,zhang2005,Novoselov2005a} The difference between the reflectance from the substrate and from the graphene on it has to be large enough to increase their contrast, and it is known that Si substrates with a certain thickness of ${\rm SiO_2}$ ($d_{\rm SiO_2}$) have some advantage in this regard.~\cite{Blake2007,Roddaro2007a} Namely, when the optical distance of the ${\rm SiO_2}$ layer is one-half (or three-halves) the light wavelength used, not only are the two reflectances minimized by destructive interference but their difference (contrast) reaches a maximum.
-The physics behind this increase in the visibility of graphene is useful not just for searching for graphene but also for exploring notable phenomena.
-For example, we show that the reflectance of 20-layer graphene on SiO$_2$/Si substrate can become zero for normally incident visible light with a wavelength $\lambda \simeq 2d_{\rm SiO_2}$.
-Zero reflectance is achieved with the destructive interference caused by ${\rm SiO_2}$ and additional interference from multilayer graphene.~\cite{Roddaro2007a} Usually, the interference of light is significant when there is a path difference on the order of a wavelength, but it may be sizable even when the path difference is much shorter than a wavelength (the thickness of 20-layer graphene is only $\sim$ 6 nm).
-Such a peculiar situation can be realized by a large absorption coefficient of graphene.~\cite{H.Ni2007,Casiraghi2007,Ghamsari2016} More importantly, the reflectance of multilayer graphene on SiO$_2$/Si substrate is determined complexly because a large absorption may produce non-negligible luminescence which also works as a secondary light source leading to more sophisticated interference effects of light.~\cite{Nemanich1980,Wang2008,Stohr2010,Lui2010,Liu2010,Riaz2015}
+The visual detection of graphene on Si substrates involves a complex scientific aspect related to the interference effects of light.~\cite{Novoselov2005,zhang2005,Novoselov2005a} To enhance visibility, it is crucial for the contrast between the reflectances from the substrate and the graphene layer to be sufficiently large.
+Si substrates with a specific thickness of ${\rm SiO_2}$ ($d_{\rm SiO_2}$) are known to provide advantages in this context.~\cite{Blake2007a,Roddaro2007a} Specifically, when the optical path length difference of the ${\rm SiO_2}$ layer is one-half or three-halves of the wavelength of the incident light, the contrast reaches its maximum.

+The enhanced visibility of graphene is primarily attributed to a substrate-induced enhancement of light absorption.
+This enhancement is valuable not only for graphene detection but also for exploring notable phenomena.
+For instance, the reflectance of specific graphene multilayers on SiO$_2$/Si substrates can be reduced to zero for normally incident visible light with a wavelength ($\lambda$) approximately equal to $2d_{\rm SiO_2}$.
+Zero reflectance is achieved through destructive interference caused by ${\rm SiO_2}$ and a significant absorption coefficient of graphene.~\cite{H.Ni2007,Casiraghi2007,Ghamsari2016} More importantly, the reflectance of multilayer graphene on SiO$_2$/Si substrates is intricately determined because the significant absorption may result in non-negligible luminescence.
+This luminescence also functions as a secondary light source, leading to more sophisticated interference effects of light.~\cite{Nemanich1980,Wang2008,Stohr2010,Lui2010,Liu2010,Suemoto2013,Riaz2015}